Vexilla/vexilla/clients/client-php/README.md

-# Vexilla Client - C#
+# Vexilla Client - JS/TS

-This is the C# client library for Vexilla, a static file based feature flag system.
+This is the JS/TS client library for Vexilla, a static file based feature flag system.

 ## Getting Started